 One way of mitigating the risk is by using Blockchain technology to secure IoT networks.
 It will ensure each participant is authorized and authenticated and accountable for their actions.

 5G is coming — and it will shake up more than a few things.
 It has already been released in certain countries.
-By 2020, most major countries will have 5G.
+In 2020, most major countries had 5G.

 Thanks to its remarkably better speed, bandwidth, and latency, 5G will take connectivity to a whole new level.

 Internet of Things, Autonomous Cars, Augmented and Virtual Reality, and Remote surgeries will all soon become mainstream.

 In short, 5G will literally transform the way we live, work, and socialize.